arsal95/Traffic-Light-Control-System---A-Model-Based-Software-Design-Approach/README.md

 |:--:|
 | *TLC Module* |

 Thank you for visiting my account.
-I wish you a good day! :slightly_smiling_face
+I wish you a good day! 🙂